cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Terminology

-In this section, we define important terms used in the rest of this document.
+In this section, we define important terms used throughout the document.

 ### Mappings {#term-mapping}